 Deuteronomy 6:4-12 provides an excellent framework to answer these questions.
 It commands parents to nurture their children spiritually during all parts of the day: at home, during travel time, when waking up and when going to sleep.
 These are all excellent times to share the Word of the Lord with your children and take intentional measures to grow them in Christ.
 As you read further, you will be encouraged in your attempts to spiritually impact your child.You will get some helpful hints in communicating the gospel to your child and learn about several means by which you can measure your child’s spiritual health.
-May the Lord bless you as you take bold and loving steps to lead your child to Christ.
+May the Lord bless you as you take bold and loving steps for leading a child to Christ.

 Paul praises Timothy’s grandmother, Lois, and mother, Eunice, for imparting the gospel into young Timothy’s life.
-The primary way to lead your child to Christ is through the faithful testimony of your own life.
+The primary way of leading a child to Christ is through the faithful testimony of your own life.
 Paul, in I Timothy 1:5 calls this a “sincere faith.”
 Your child has watchful eyes and will attentively notice your spiritual ups and downs.
 He will easily discern if Jesus is the love of your life and learn from you what makes up a Christ follower.
 He will observe how you go about growing in Christ and how you show your love for Christ to the rest of the world.

 You are the X-Factor.
 Being an X-Factor means that you are a special piece of your child’s spiritual puzzle.
 You hold an almost irresistible influence over how your children will develop spiritually.
 Here are a few self-examination questions for you: